 Both registrars offer all the popular domain name extensions you as an end user care about.
 From top level domain (TLD’s) extensions like .com, .net, .org and .co to specific country codes like .co.uk or .ca.
 You will find that both platforms offer the same extensions.

-The real difference between the two again comes down to price.
-GoDaddy for domain names is simply more expensive across the board.
 While for some select extensions like .com you can get a better introduction rate, long term you’ll always be paying more.
 Particularly when you take into consideration the lack of free WHOIS protection at GoDaddy.

 Winner: Namecheap